From Script to Screen

 Tim is a Los Angeles-based cinematographer working in the film & TV industry primarily as a director of photography on narrative and documentary projects.
 He also has worked as a camera operator, gaffer, AC, DIT, post-production color consultant for the American Film Institute (AFI), colorist, and stills photographer and has taught cinematography classes and seminars at AFI and Revolution Cinema Rentals.

 For training, he received his Master of Fine Arts (MFA) in cinematography at the renowned American Film Institute Conservatory and proudly received mentorship from Stephen Lighthill, ASC; Robert Primes, ASC; David Stump, ASC; and Ron Garcia, ASC.
 He has worked on multiple narrative features, shorts, and documentaries in different crewing capacities.
-Previously, he studied biomedical engineering at Johns Hopkins University, worked in the scientific imaging world for seven years, and built his photographic chops in the streets and subways of NYC.
+Previously, he studied biomedical engineering at Johns Hopkins University, worked in the scientific imaging world for seven years at Mount Sinai School of Medicine, and built his photographic chops in the streets and subways of NYC.

 For inspiration, Tim continues to shoot stills on the side as an experimental proving ground for his cinematography.
-He also loves Matisse, origami, jazz, post punk rock, and Motown.
+He also finds inspiration in post-Impressionists like Matisse, Henri Cartier-Bresson & like-minded stills photographers, origami, pre-70s jazz, funk, ’80s-’90s hip hop, post-punk rock, and Motown.

 Feel free to contact me for work on your next project.